cipherLord/qlaude/README.md

 - **Individual** -- each player answers on their own and climbs a solo leaderboard.
 - **Team** -- players form teams (with optional passwords), discuss answers in private team chat, and the team captain submits the final answer.

+### Scoring Modes

+- **Normal** -- everyone answers simultaneously; points awarded for correct answers with a speed bonus.
+- **Bounce** -- turn-based answering; a wrong answer passes the question to the next team or player.
+- **Pounce & Bounce** -- players can pounce (answer early before the direct phase) for bonus points at the risk of a penalty, then the question bounces through remaining participants.

 ### Quiz Flow

-1. A quizmaster creates a room and shares the room code.
+1. A quizmaster creates a room, picks a mode and scoring type, then shares the room code.
 2. Participants join using the code.
-3. The quizmaster posts questions one at a time with a configurable timer (5--300 seconds).
+3. The quizmaster posts questions one at a time with a configurable timer (5--300 s).
+Questions can include images or video.
 4. Participants (or team captains in team mode) submit answers before time runs out.
 5. Only the quizmaster can see answers while the timer is running.
 6. After the timer expires, the quizmaster marks the correct answer.
-7. All answers are revealed and points are awarded (10 base + up to 5 speed bonus).
+7. All answers are revealed and points are awarded (configurable base points + up to 5 speed bonus).
 8. The leaderboard updates after each round.

 ### Social Features

 - **Quizmates** -- a mutual friend system.
 Send and accept requests by email.
 - **Room Invites** -- invite quizmates to a room via in-app notifications.
-- **Notifications** -- real-time bell for friend requests and room invites.
+- **Notifications** -- real-time bell icon for friend requests and room invites.
 - **Profile** -- quiz history with stats: quizzes played, answers given, total points.

 ### Rules